-The next chapter: Kodiak residents open book store
+The next chapter: Kodiak residents open bookstore

 The shop will sell primarily books, alongside greeting cards and goods made by makers, both local and from the Lower 48.
 The shop also will host small workshops, limited to eight participants, several times a week.
 Workshops will be taught by local experts on topics that include fly tying, candle making, essential oil distilling and cookie decorating.
 The shop also will host workshops for children.

 Prices for workshops will vary.
-Adult workshops will cost around $50, including all materials, a custom-made workbook, and a cheese plate sampler.
+Adult workshops will cost around $50, including all materials, a custom-made workbook, and a cheese-plate sampler.
 Children’s workshops will be set at a lower price.

 The shop will include a small cafe that will serve pour-over Kaladi Brother Coffee, pastries, and cheeses from around the world.
 The shop will offer bistro boxes that people can buy and eat on the premises or take to-go.
 The boxes will include cheeses, charcuterie and fresh veggies.